larammerce/docs/8.x/core-concepts/README.md

 [[toc]]

-As you know, Larammerce is based on the [Laravel framework](https://laravel.com), and if you have seen the files and directory structure of the Larammerce project, you will notice the similarity, In the **Theme Development** section, *'front-end'* topics such as project theme installation were discussed, but in the **Core Concepts** section, the Larammerce team examines the *'back-end'* topics of the Larammerce project, so if you wanna know more about the system and dive deeper, please continue reading this page and other listed documents in the **Core concepts**  index.
+As you know, Larammerce is based on the [Laravel framework Version 8](https://laravel.com), and if you have seen the files and directory structure of the Larammerce project, you will notice the similarity, in the **Theme Development** section, *'front-end'* topics such as project theme installation were discussed, but in the **Core Concepts** section, the Larammerce team examines the *'back-end'* topics of the Larammerce project, so if you wanna know more about the system and dive deeper, please continue reading this page and other listed documents in the **Core concepts**  index.

-In this tutorial, the *'back-end"* basics of the Larammerce project will be explained, so, this document is divided into the following three parts:
+In this tutorial, the *'back-end'* basics of the Larammerce project will be explained, so, this document is divided into the following three parts:

 **1.** Receive the project